zh186001/ParallelRowNumber/README.md

 # ParallelRowNumber
-A pair of table operators to allow Parallel Row Number creation
+A pair of table operators to allow Parallel Row Number creation.